Head and neck cancer is the umbrella term for a group of cancers that affect the mouth, lips, nose, sinuses, salivary

 - Radiation exposure: Radiation to the head and neck from X-rays, CT scans or radiation therapy may increase risk.

 - Workplace exposure: Being exposed to wood dust, asbestos, dry cleaning chemicals or other substances at work or routinely over a long time may raise your risk.

 - Health history: A history of acid reflux (heartburn) or a related condition called Barrett’s esophagus may be a risk factor.
 Having diseases such as aplastic anemia or infection with the Epstein-Barr virus may raise risk.

 - Family history: Most head and neck cancers are not hereditary.
 A family history of Fanconi anemia, Li-Fraumeni syndrome and other conditions, however, may increase your risk.
 OHSU is a center of excellence for Fanconi anemia and offers genetic counseling and testing for patients who have this or other inherited conditions.

 Survival rates vary by type and stage (whether and how much cancer has spread).
-Nearly 65 percent of patients with mouth and throat cancers survive at least five years after diagnosis, for example, compared with the general population.
+About 65 percent of patients with mouth and throat cancers survive at least five years after diagnosis, for example, compared with the general population.
 Some with early throat cancers have rates up to 90%.
 The rates don't factor in the risk of dying from another cause.